 This depends in some degree upon the specifics of your allegation.
 For example, if you are reporting an incident that was observed by several people, or where documents or physical evidence exist, it may be possible to remain an anonymous reporter.
 However, if you are the only witness to an incident and there are no documents or other evidence available to support an allegation, the details of the report may implicate you as the reporter.
-In all cases, the University prohibits retaliation for making good faith reports.
+In all cases, the University prohibits retaliation against individuals for making good faith reports.
 Retaliation concerns should be reported in the same manner as reporting other concerns of misconduct.
 Reports of retaliation will be reviewed and investigated in the same manner in which other allegations of misconduct are handled.

 - How long will the investigation take?

 The length of the investigation depends upon many factors, such as the complexity of the issue, the number of people involved, the nature and extent of documents or other evidence involved, and the urgency of the matter.
-The investigator should provide you with periodic updates as to the progress of the investigation.
-You may want to check in with the investigator if you have not received an update after a reasonable period of time.

 - If I come across additional information or concerns, who should I contact?